 - Find a local Cardiologist in your town

-Since heart disease, peripheral artery disease, and stroke share the same risk factors, a patient who is diagnosed with one of the three has increased risk of having or developing the others.
+Since cardiovascular disease, peripheral artery disease, and stroke share the same risk factors, a patient who is diagnosed with one of the three has increased risk of having or developing the others.

-Heart disease is the leading cause of death in the United States and can be attributed to the lifestyle factors that increase the risk of atherosclerosis or narrowing of arteries.
-Smoking, along with poorly controlled hypertension, and diabetes, causes inflammation and irritation of the inner lining of the coronary arteries.
+Cardiovascular disease is the leading cause of death in the United States and often can be attributed to the lifestyle factors that increase the risk of atherosclerosis or narrowing of arteries.
+Smoking, along with poorly controlled hypertension (high blood pressure), and diabetes, causes inflammation and irritation of the inner lining of the coronary arteries.
 Over time, cholesterol in the bloodstream can collect in the inflamed areas and begin the formation of a plaque.
-This plaque can grow and as it does, the diameter of the artery for blood flow narrows.
+This plaque can grow and as it does, the diameter of the artery narrows.
 If the artery narrows by 40% to 50%, blood flow is compromised or decreased enough to potentially cause the symptoms of angina.

 In some circumstances, the plaque can rupture or break open, leading to the formation of a blood clot in the coronary artery.
+This clot can completely occlude or block the artery.
 This prevents oxygen-rich blood from being delivered to the heart muscle beyond that blockage and that part of the heart begins to die.
 This is a myocardial infarction or heart attack.
-If the situation is not recognized and treated, the affected muscle cannot be revived and is replaced by scar tissue.
+If the situation is not recognized and treated quickly, the affected part of the muscle cannot be revived.
+It dies and is replaced by scar tissue.
 Long term, this scar tissue decreases the heart's ability to pump effectively and efficiently and may lead to ischemic cardiomyopathy (ischemic=decreased blood supply + cardio=heart + myo=muscle + pathy=disease).